abhishekarya1/myblog/content/post/2018-06-27-choosing-electives-2.md

 You will learn many concepts and techniques used in making android apps for potentially billions of people out there.
 You'll be able to understand apps and functionalities as well as you will be able to create apps and come up with solutions to real-life problems that can be solved with it.
 Besides, you can build a ton of apps for yourself and showcase them as projects or publish them on the play store.

-Expect a lot of programming, design as well as concepts throughout the semester and beyond if you decide to develop apps further.
+Expect a lot of programming, design as well as concepts throughout the semester, and beyond if you decide to develop apps further.

 <br>